 Surgery or radiotherapy for uterine cancer will mean you are unable to have children.
 Although most women are older and postmenopausal when they are diagnosed with uterine cancer, it does occasionally affect younger, premenopausal women.

-Radiotherapy to the pelvic area can cause vaginal tissue to shrink, narrowing the vagina.
-If you have had surgery to remove your ovaries, your vagina may also become very dry.
-This may make vaginal examination by a doctor difficult or painful.
-It may also make it painful to have sex.
+Radiotherapy to the pelvic area can cause vaginal tissue to lose its elasticity and shrink, narrowing the vagina (vaginal stenosis).
+If your ovaries were removed, your vagina may also become very dry.
+These side effects may make vaginal examination by a doctor difficult or uncomfortable, and may make it painful to have sex.

-If you experience any of these problems, talk to your GP, specialist doctor or oncology nurse, as the symptoms can usually be relieved.
-They may advise you to use vaginal lubricant or a device to expand the vagina (vaginal dilator).
+If you experience any of these problems, talk to your health care team as the symptoms can usually be relieved.
+They may advise you to use a device called a vaginal dilator to expand the vagina or a vaginal moisturiser or lubricant.
+Vaginal moisturisers are available over-the-counter from pharmacies or can be bought online.

 Bladder control may change after treatment.
 Some women find they need to pass urine more often, or feel that they need to go in a hurry.
 Others may leak urine when they cough, sneeze, strain or lift.

-For ways to manage accidental or involuntary loss of urine (urinary incontinence), talk with your GP or a physiotherapist.
-You could also contact the Continence Foundation of Australia on 1800 33 00 66.
+For ways to manage accidental or involuntary loss of urine (urinary incontinence), talk to the hospital continence nurse or women's health physiotherapist.
+They may suggest exercises to strengthen your pelvic floor muscles.
+You could also visit the Australian Government's bladder and bowel website at bladderbowel.gov.au or contact the Continence Foundation of Australia at continence.org.au or on 1800 33 00 66.

 The blood vessels in the bowel and bladder can become more fragile after radiotherapy.
 This can cause blood to appear in your urine or bowel movements, even months or years after treatment.
 Always seek advice from your specialist or GP if you notice new or unusual bleeding.
 Keep in mind that it may not be related to your treatment.